-Most graduating seniors at William & Mary are content to just get through finals, ring the Wren Chapel bell and be on their way; but Kevin Dua had a far more "sinister" legacy in mind.
-With the specter of spring semester exams looming high, Dua and 241 other students at the College beat the Guinness World record for the largest ever staging of Michael Jackson's Thriller dance.
+Most graduating seniors at William & Mary are content to just get through finals, ring the Wren bell and be on their way; but Kevin Dua had a far more "sinister" legacy in mind.
+With the specter of spring semester exams looming high, Dua and 241 other students at W&M beat the Guinness World record for the largest ever staging of Michael Jackson's Thriller dance.

 Dua characterized the event as students taking "a break from their hectic, daily, William & Mary lives to just have some fun" and he is right that the breaking of this record probably isn't the most capital-I intellectual thing that has ever happened on this campus.
 But still, he may be selling his and his fellow students' accomplishment a bit short.